tweag/pirouette/DESIGN.md

 The whole symbolic execution consists in running this one step over and over again until it is not possible to reduce the terms anymore.
-In the example above, our first term/state is now blocked because it reached a built-in value -- an integer -- which cannot be reduced further.
+In the example above, our first term/state is now blocked because it reached a built-in value — an integer — which cannot be reduced further.
 The second term/state is not blocked because one can replace `f` by its definition and continue unfolding from there.
 The `WriterT Any` layer actually comes into play here: its only goal is to carry a boolean value tracking whether a step of evaluation was taken.

+Actually, there isn't one way to write a symbolic evaluation engine but there are as many possibilities as one can imagine wrappers around `symEvalOneStep`.
-Technically, it is possible for anyone to write their wrapper around `symEvalOneStep`; the default ones are breadth-first, and the way the `SymEval` monad is design clearly encourages this kind of algorithm.
+Some default wrappers are provided in Pirouette, but they are very simple.
+They are also breadth-first, and the way the `SymEval` monad is design clearly encourages this kind of algorithm.
+Moreover, note that there is no guarantee that applying `symEvalOneStep` over and over ever terminates, and that the symbolic evaluator makes no effort in that regard and simply keeps track of some statistics during evaluation (eg. the number of case analyses that took place).
+It is up to the wrapper around `symEvalOneStep` to implement strategies to ensure termination.
+For instance, the [symbolic prover], our main wrapper around symbolic evaluation, regularly queries a function `shouldStop` that inspects the aforementioned statistic to decide whether one should apply `symEvalOneStep` once more or stop there.

 #### The symbolic evaluation state — `SymEvalSt`